Skip to main content

 This means that even for permitted purposes like plan administration, only the minimum amount of your data required for the task should be shared.
 For a wellness program operating under a group health plan, this rule strictly limits your employer’s access to your individual results.

 Your employer might receive aggregated, de-identified data to understand the overall health of the workforce, but they should not see your specific hormone levels or metabolic markers without your explicit written authorization.
-The is your assurance that your personal health journey remains precisely that ∞ personal.
+The Privacy Rule is your assurance that your personal health journey remains precisely that ∞ personal.

 Technical safeguards include measures like encryption, which renders your data unreadable to unauthorized parties; access controls, which ensure only authorized individuals can view your information; and audit controls, which create a record of who has accessed your data and when.
 Physical safeguards involve securing servers and devices where your information is stored.